Woodland in spring

 Whether you're out for a solitary stroll or a riotous ramble with the kids, there are many ways to enjoy woodland.

 Find out some fascinating facts about native bluebell (Hyacinthpides non-scripta).
-You'll learn to to tell them apart from the non-native Spanish bluebells and why they are so important to our woods, wildlife and well-being.
+You'll learn to to tell them apart from non-native bluebells and why they are so important to our woods, wildlife and well-being.

 Record what you see

-Our Nature's Calendar project offers interactive maps to show when and where many seasonal events are occurring.
+Nature's Calendar offers interactive maps to show when and where seasonal wildlife events are happening.
 This information is very valuable but it relies on eager recorders to log their sightings.
 In this way, everyone can contribute to the UK's largest survey to assess the impact weather and climate change is having on our wildlife.
 Take part in the Big Bluebell Watch and help us put bluebells on the map this spring.